Play in a Music Group

 The Big Band has a history of high achievement spanning 20 years, with awards both regionally and nationally, at festivals such as the Auckland Jazz Competition, KBB Music Festival and the National Jazz Festival.
 The band practices twice a week.
 Their repertoire consists of a wide variety of styles including Jazz, Blues, Swing, Funk, Latin, and other contemporary styles.

-The Auckland Grammar School Pipe Band has been a part of the Music Department since 1997.
+The Auckland Grammar School Pipe Band, led by Josh Montgomerie, has been a part of the Music Department since 1997.
 Students learn to play either the bagpipe or side drums through the Itinerant Music scheme to support their involvement in the Band.
 No prior experience is required.
 The band rehearse weekly and perform at a range of events including in School assemblies and Music Department concerts.

 The band has its own uniform and wears kilts of the Clanranald tartan which were generously donated by Old Boy Harold McIsaac ’51.

-Grammarphonics, the School’s auditioned Chamber choir, is also managed by Mrs Roxburgh.
+Grammarphonics, the School’s auditioned Chamber choir, is directed by Takerei Komene and managed by Emma Roxburgh.
 The group practices twice a week and participates in the annual Big Sing competition.
-In 2019 Grammarphonics were selected to compete against other quality school choirs at the regional (Upper and Central North Island) Big Sing Cadenza finals, held in Rotorua.
+Grammarphonics have been selected to compete against other quality school choirs at the regional (Upper and Central North Island) Big Sing Cadenza finals since 2019, and in 2022 were selected to compete in the Finale event held in Christchurch.

 Chamber Groups – chamber groups are formed each year to extend advanced students.
 Students are expected to already be actively involved in extra-curricular music groups at the School.
 Groups compete as part of the National Chamber Music Competition.
 Students are encouraged to talk to the Music department staff if they are interested in being involved.